-Explore the small, coastal town of Florence.
-Discover things to do in Florence, Oregon and the best ways to immerse yourself in the local culture & natural beauty.
+The best things to do in Florence, Oregon to immerse yourself in the local culture & natural beauty of the Oregon Coast.

 The Oregon Coast has its own kind of magic.
 I don’t recall ever coming across a coastal region that is as versatile, rugged, and serene.
-There are many hideaways waiting to be discovered in this underrated part of the world, including one of my favorite spots on the coast – Florence.
+There are various hideaways waiting to be discovered in this underrated part of the world, including one of my favorite spots on the coast – Florence.

-When I rocked up to the coast after a winding forested drive, my eyes were drawn to the Siuslaw River, Art Deco Bridge, and of course, the expansive ocean laid out before me.
-I don’t get see the ocean nearly as much as I would like to now that I live in Portland.
+I rocked up to the coast after a winding forested drive, my eyes were drawn to the Siuslaw River, Art Deco Bridge, and, of course, the expansive ocean laid out before me.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

-Even though it is a relatively tiny town, I was surprised at all things to do in Florence, OR and around this part of the Oregon Coast in general.
-The natural landscape was beautiful, as well as the wildlife and the busy little downtown.
+Even though it is a relatively tiny town, there are tons of things to do in Florence, OR and around this part of the Oregon Coast in general.
+The natural landscape is beautiful, as well as the wildlife and the busy little downtown.
 There’s really a little something for everyone.

 Recommended Experience: Oregon Coast Tour – Florence to Yachats